-Weight at age in the catch: Predicted by applying 10-year average annual increments by cohort on last year's observation.
+Weight at age in the catch: Predicted by applying 5-year average annual increments by cohort on last year's observation, for intermediate year and intermediate year+1.
+For intermediate year+2 and later years weight at age in catch is set equal to the values for intermediate year+1.